• Share this on:

 • Consider obtaining natural and/or organic certification for your avocado oil, as this will likely give you an advantage in entering the European market.

-2. Through what channels can you get avocado oil on the European market?
+2. Through which channels can avocado oil enter the European market?

 How is the end-market segmented?